bripollc/05_DAT-A-RT_Final_Project/README.md

 3. __Feature maps__: generation of feature maps highlighting the regions where they were detected.
 4. __Grouping__: pooling operation to the feature maps to reduce dimensionality while preserving key features.
 5. __Fully connected layers__: use of fully connected layers to classify extracted features and make predictions.
 These layers take the input features and process them to generate the final network outputs.
-6. __Learning and optimization__: Adjustment of filter weights and fully connected layers using machine learning techniques.
+6. __Learning and optimization__: adjustment of filter weights and fully connected layers using machine learning techniques.
 The network is trained by gradually updating the weights to minimize the difference between the network predictions and the actual image labels.
 7. __Prediction and output__: prediction and classification of new images based on their training.